Catholic Society of St. Basil the Great

 Latter-day Saint Student Association (LDSSA)

-The LDSSA is an organization consisting primarily of members of the Church of Jesus Christ of Latter-day Saints.
+The LDSSA consists primarily of members of the Church of Jesus Christ of Latter-day Saints.
 The group host weekly Institute of Religion classes, providing an opportunity for spiritually learning, uplift, and fellowship.
 It also welcomes those who are not members of the Church of Jesus Christ to join.

 Southwestern Christian Fellowship